pvp-masterk/6b6twiki/docs/Players/hokindo9000.md

 - Reached all world borders in all dimensions
 - Cleared a majority of all netherrack at nether spawn
 - Caused the first 2 ever chunk reversions in early 2023
-- Being the most submissive femboy on the server

 ## Skin